-- Energy = Calories
+Energy = Calories

-- Choosing the most appropriate energy sources
+Choosing the most appropriate energy sources

-High levels of starch and sugar, sometimes referred to as 'quick release' energy sources due to the relative speed at which are they are digested and absorbed into the blood stream, can increase excitability in some horses/ ponies although the reason for this is not fully understood.
+High levels of starch and sugar, sometimes referred to as 'quick release' or ‘instant’ energy sources due to the relative speed at which are they are digested and absorbed into the blood stream, can increase excitability in some horses and ponies, although the exact reason for this is still not fully understood.

 The truth about sugar

-- Avoid all mixes including those labelled as 'non-heating' - due to the cereal content mixes are almost always higher in starch than the equivalent cube
+- Avoid all mixes including those labelled as 'non-heating' - due to the cereal content mixes are almost always higher in starch than the equivalent cube.

-- Choose fibre based feeds - if higher levels of energy (calories) are required look for feeds that are also in high oil
+- Choose fibre-based feeds - if higher levels of energy (calories) are required look for feeds that are also in high oil.

 - Pure oil can be added at a rate of up to 100mls per 100kg of bodyweight per day if additional energy (calories) is required.
-However simply adding oil on top of the current ration can unbalance the diet so you may prefer to choose a feed that already contains a higher level of oil and is suitably balanced with vitamin E. It may also take up to 12 weeks for horses to adapt to utilising a high oil diet so allow suitable time before assessing improvements in condition and/ or performance
+However simply adding oil on top of the current feed can unbalance the diet so you may prefer to choose a feed that already contains a higher level of oil and is suitably balanced with vitamin E. It may also take up to 12 weeks for horses to adapt to utilising a high oil diet so allow suitable time before assessing improvements in condition and/ or performance.

-- Feed according to the horse/ pony's current body condition
+- Feed according to the horse/ pony's current body condition.

-- Do not increase feed in anticipation of increased work
+- Do not increase feed in anticipation of increased work.